In English

 Museu do Trem

-Right near Casa da Cultura is the Museu do Trem (Train Museum), a railway museum created in the 19th century building of the old Recife Central Station.
-The place is very simple, but I think it’s worth going there on an unpretentious visit.
+Near Casa da Cultura, you’ll find Museu do Trem (Train Museum), a railway museum housed in the 19th-century building of the old Recife Central Station.
+It’s a simple space but worth a quick visit.

-There are hundreds of pieces about Pernambuco’s railway memory, such as locomotives, seats, ticket booths, stampers, flags, whistles and clocks, as well as photographs, posters, texts (all in Portuguese, if I’m not mistaken) and videos.
+The museum holds hundreds of artifacts related to Pernambuco’s railway history, including locomotives, seats, ticket booths, stampers, flags, whistles, clocks, as well as photos, posters, texts (likely all in Portuguese), and videos.

 Address: R. Floriano Peixoto, s/n – São José